1onn/1oNN/README.md

 # Hello World! 👋 I'm Hammad Ahmad!

-Driven Web Developer, Data Scientist, & Tech Aficionado | Igniting the digital world one line of code at a time.
+Full Stack Developer, Data Scientist, & Tech Aficionado | Igniting the digital world one line of code at a time.
 Explore my journey and contributions in the realms of web development and data science here on GitHub.

 ---